 The share screen feature in most other video conferencing platforms is pretty easy to find.
-However, the Google meet screen share feature comes under a different name which can be confusing to many people.
+However, the Google Meet screen share feature comes under a different name, which can confuse many people.

 This article discusses how to share screen on Google Meet on desktop and mobile platforms.
 Read on to master this part of the Google Suite.